Fuiste/elmer/README.md

-## RabbitMQ Watchdog App
+## Elmer, a node.js RabbitMQ watchdog app

-Watcher for a RabbitMQ instance with Slack logging capability.
+Elmer watches over a RabbitMQ instance and has Slack logging capability.
 Used by Ionic to track push notification activity and warn of excessive backlog or unacked messages.

 ## Continuous Usage